grantmlong/itds2018/formal.md

 Prerequisites: Intro to Programming (CSc102/103) or equivalent and Probability and Statistics (CSc217).

 ##### Textbook, title, author, and year
-* Web materials, including lecture notes, related to course work.
-* Other supplemental materials:
-  * *Data Science from Scratch*, Joel Grus.
+* **Required Text**: *Data Science from Scratch*, Joel Grus.
 2nd Edition, April 2015 (O'Reilly).
 Available online.
-  * *Python for Data Analysis*, Wes McKinney.
-2nd Edition, October 2017 (O'Reilly).
-Available online.
+* Additional web materials, including lecture notes, related to course work.

 ##### Specific goals for the course and relationship to student outcomes